Nikolai2038/my-shell-environment/README.md

 #### 8.3.6.
 Other

 - When printing colored messages with highlights, make sure to surround highlights with quotation marks too.
-This way they will be more readable in logs and notes.
+This way they will be more readable in logs and notes;
+- Use `curl -L -o` instead of `wget -O`, because `wget` is not available in MINGW by default, but `curl` is.

 ## 9. Contribution